 This course will be very beneficial to those in government departments, local authorities, planners, housing and regeneration officers, urban renewal teams.
 Councillors, legal and property professionals, solicitors, barristers, conveyancing, surveyors, architects, urban designers, engineers, developers, Approved housing bodies – AHB’s, policy makers, researchers, to name just a few.

-On completion of this half-day training course, you will receive your Certificate of Attendance.
+On completion of this one-day training course, you will receive your Certificate of Attendance.
 Please note certificates are issued at the close of the training course to participants on completion of the course.

 This course may qualify for CPD points.
 Please check directly with your association or awarding body to see how many points they will award.